ZeroAccess121/My-powerShell-configuration-7/README.md

 | `openfolder`     | `Start-Process explorer`             | Open selected folder in File Explorer                  | `openfolder` — Open a folder in File Explorer interactively.      |

+# note:
+The project is still under development and may change.